vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 It's always possible to create a fancier floor plan with the actual wall colors, floor types and furniture in it.
 But this takes a lot of time, but it's worth it.
-Ones you did it your can be proud of yourself and love it every time you use it!
+Once you did it your can be proud of yourself and love it every time you use it!

 Steps to take:
 * Get online inspiration what you want it to look like.